ntk148v/til/linux/network-performance-ultimate-guide.md

     - The call to `napi_schedule` in the driver adds the driver's NAPI poll structure to the `poll_list` for the current CPU.
     - The softirq pending a bit is set so that the `ksoftirqd` process on this CPU knows that there are packets to process.
     - `run_ksoftirqd` function (which is being run in a loop by the `ksoftirq` kernel thread) executes.
-    - `__do_softirq` is called which checks the pending bitfield, sees that a softIRQ is pending, and calls the handler registerd for the pending softIRQ: `net_rx_action` (softIRQ kernel thread executes this, not the driver IRQ handler).
+    - `__do_softirq` is called which checks the pending bitfield, sees that a softIRQ is pending, and calls the handler registered for the pending softIRQ: `net_rx_action` (softIRQ kernel thread executes this, not the driver IRQ handler).
   - Now, data processing begins:
     - `net_rx_action` loop starts by checking the NAPI poll list for NAPI structures.
     - The `budget` and elapsed time are checked to ensure that the softIRQ will not monopolize CPU time.
     - The registered `poll` function is called.
-    - The driver's `poll` functio harvests packets from the ring buffer in RAM.
+    - The driver's `poll` function harvests packets from the ring buffer in RAM.
     - Packets are handed over to `napi_gro_receive` (GRO - Generic Receive Offloading).
       - GRO is a widely used SW-based offloading technique to reduce per-packet processing overheads.
       - By reassembling small packets into larger ones, GRO enables applications to process fewer large packets directly, thus reducing the number of packets to be processed.